 As children progress through Piaget's sensorimotor stage, they begin to develop a deeper understanding of cause and effect.
 This pivotal cognitive milestone involves recognizing the relationship between actions and outcomes.
 Infants initially engage in simple cause-and-effect experiments, such as dropping objects to observe the sound they make or pushing buttons to activate lights or sounds.
 These early experiences lay the foundation for more complex cognitive processes as the child matures.

-In Piaget's Sensorimotor Stage, children develop an understanding of cause and effect through their interactions with the environment.
-This stage, which spans from birth to around 2 years of age, is characterized by the infant's ability to coordinate sensory experiences with motor actions to comprehend how their actions lead to specific outcomes.
+of age, is characterized by the infant's ability to coordinate sensory experiences with motor actions to comprehend how their actions lead to specific outcomes.
 For example, a child may learn that pressing a button on a toy produces a sound or that dropping a ball results in it rolling away.
 Through repetitive actions and observations, infants begin to form mental representations of these causal relationships.

 As children progress through the Sensorimotor Stage, their ability to understand cause and effect becomes more sophisticated.
 They move from simple cause-and-effect relationships to grasping more complex chains of events.
 Piaget observed that infants initially engage in simple repetitive actions to understand cause and effect, such as shaking a rattle to produce a sound.
 As they grow older and their cognitive abilities develop, children begin to explore more intricate cause-and-effect scenarios, such as using trial and error to solve problems or predicting outcomes based on past experiences.
 This progression in understanding cause and effect is crucial for the development of higher cognitive functions as children transition to the next stages of Piaget's theory.